The Haelan Centre Policy Statements

 Herbs and Spices

 From the earliest days of the shop in the 1950's, the Haelan Centre has always stocked a very wide range of herbs and spices.
 None of our herbs or spices has been treated with any chemicals during processing as far as we are able to discover.
 Because so many of them come from distant parts of the world, it is very difficult to give guarantees.
 Therefore, we decided that wherever possible we would stock the organic or wild form of the herb or spice as long as world production was great enough to maintain year round supplies.
 These standards are particularly important for the healing herbs and spices.
-In addition to a wide selection of loose herbs and spices, we also supply a comprehensive selection of herb tea bags; most of which are from organic sources.
-There is also a large selection of organic herbs in the form of tinctures.
+In addition to a wide selection of herbs and spices, we also supply a comprehensive selection of herb tea bags; most of which are from organic sources.
+There is also a large selection of organic herbs in the form of tinctures available from our Herbal Dispensary.

 Health and enjoyment of life